-- Liver or kidney disease - Breathing problems - Are pregnant or breastfeeding. - Do NOT take tramadol with a monoamine oxidase inhibitor (MAOI) (e.g., antidepressants phenelzine, tranylcypromine, or moclobemide; Parkinson's disease medications selegiline or rasagiline) or within 14 days of stopping a MAOI. - Tramadol can impact the mental/physical abilities needed to do certain tasks such as driving a vehicle and operating machinery).
-It is best to wait until your body adjusts to this new medication or a dose change before driving or operating machinery. - If you already take medications that cause drowsiness, the addition of tramadol can cause further drowsiness. - Be sure to tell your doctor and pharmacist all of the medications you take (prescription, nonprescription, herbals, over-the-counter products, etc.) so drug interactions can be minimized. - Tramadol should NOT be taken with alcohol
+- You should NOT take this medication if you have had an allergic reaction to tramadol or acetaminophen. - If you already take medications that cause drowsiness, the addition of tramadol/acetaminophen can cause further drowsiness. - Be sure to tell your physician and pharmacist if you have any of the following conditions before starting tramadol/acetaminophen: - History of head injury or seizures - Current or prior issues with drug/alcohol addiction or abuse - Conditions affecting the intestines (e.g., bowel obstruction) - Liver or kidney disease; breathing problems; pregnant or breastfeeding - Do NOT take tramadol/acetaminophen with a monoamine oxidase inhibitor (MAOI) (e.g., antidepressants phenelzine, tranylcypromine, or moclobemide; Parkinson's disease medications selegiline or rasagiline) or within 14 days of stopping a MAOI. - Tramadol/acetaminophen can impact the mental/physical abilities needed to do certain tasks such as driving a vehicle and operating machinery.
+It is best to wait until your body adjusts to this new medication or a dose change before driving or operating machinery. - Be sure to tell your doctor and pharmacist all of the medications you take (prescription, nonprescription, herbals, over-the-counter products, etc.) so drug interactions can be minimized. - Tramadol/acetaminophen should NOT be taken with alcohol.